Generic selectors

 Brisbane Road – Leyton Orient

 Leyton Orient play their home matches at Brisbane Road, which is located in the E10 postcode in the London football ground map.
-The ground is served very well by the Leyton tube station.
-It has a capacity of just over 9270.
-Built in 1937, the ground has been primarily occupied by Leyton Orient.
+Opened in 1937, the stadium has a capacity of just over 9,270 and is served very well by the Leyton tube station.

 Plough Lane – Wimbledon

-Wimbledon plays their home matches at Plough Lane, a new ground that opened in 2020.
+Wimbledon play their home matches at Plough Lane, a relatively new ground that opened in 2020.
 Construction took almost a year.
-The ground is located in Wimbledon and can be served by both the Haydons Road and Wimbledon Park stations.
-Wimbledon will also share the ground with the rugby league outfit London Broncos as part of the agreement to construct this new ground, which can hold 9215 fans.
+The ground is located in the Wimbledon area and can be served by both the Haydons Road and Wimbledon Park stations.

 Hayes Lane – Bromley